 Amerigroup Iowa once again is actively accepting Medicaid members as part of the state’s managed-care system.

-It is taking enrollees it previously said didn’t have capacity to be included as well as accepting new members, said Iowa Medicaid Enterprises Director Mike Randol.
+It is taking enrollees it previously had said it didn’t have capacity to include as well as accepting new members into the system, said Iowa Medicaid Enterprises Director Mike Randol.
 He was speaking during Wednesday’s Council on Human Services meeting in Des Moines.

 AmeriHealth Caritas, one of the managing-care organizations that handled Medicaid coverage in Iowa, announced in October it would exit Iowa’s market at the beginning of this year.

-That same month, Amerigroup announced it did “not currently have capacity to take any new members,” including about 186,000 individuals left behind in AmeriHealth’s exit.
+That same month, Amerigroup announced it did “not currently have capacity to take any new members,” including those approximately 186,000 individuals left behind in AmeriHealth’s exit.